telefonicaid/thinking-cities/docs/device_api.md

 where it will receive the command information.
 Please note that the device should subscribe to the broker using the disabled clean session mode (enabled using `--disable-clean-session` option CLI parameter in mosquitto_sub).
 This option means that all of the subscriptions for the device will be maintained after it disconnects, along with subsequent QoS 1 and QoS 2 commands that arrive.
 When the device reconnects, it will receive all of the queued commands.

-Once the command is completed, the device should return the result of the command to the IoTAgent.
-For HTTP devices, the payload should be returned as the answer to the HTTP request.
-For MQTT devices, the result should be returned to the following topic:
+Once the command is completed, the device should return the result of the command to the IoTAgent to the following topic:

 ```
 /<apiKey>/<deviceId>/cmdexe